The Cathode Ray Tube site

 Sir William Crookes (1832-1919)

 Crookes paved the way for many discoveries.
-He worked as a Scientist in his own laboratory in London where he did all of his research and developed a range of different types of high vacuum tubes.
+He worked as a Scientist in his own laboratory in London where he did all of his

-In "On radiant matter", a lecture to the British Association for the Advancement of Science at Sheffield, Friday August 22 1879.
+In "On radiant matter", a lecture to the British Association for the Advancement of Science at Sheffield, Friday August 22 1879,

-Many Crookes tubes stood at the base of further discoveries like the X-ray tube and the Braun tube which developed later on into our well known TV tube.
+further discoveries like the X-ray tube and the Braun tube which developed later on into our well known TV tube.

 Look here for a complete publication of William Crookes his work in the New York Times newspaper.